The scope of DSA's review services varies depending on the client that owns the facility. These clients are described below.

 - State Essential Services Buildings (ESB)

-- State, UC and USC
+- State, UC and CSU

 See the DSA Publications page for current versions of cited documents.